💲Making Money With AI The Right Way | Ownership, Outcomes, & Consequences — Chapter Five

 If you optimize purely for:

-Then the system will move toward those outcomes — regardless of human cost.
+The system will move toward those outcomes — regardless of human cost.

 No model will do that for you.